-Figure 3.6.
-Disaggregation of PSHA results.
-The conditional distribution of $\varepsilon$ given $S_a(0.8s)=x$ is shown for both fault models at three different hazard spectral acceleration levels associated with three different mean annual frequencies of exceedance.
+Fig. 3.6 Disaggregation of PSHA results.
+Conditional distribution of $\varepsilon$ given $S_a(0.8s)=x$ is shown for both fault models at three different hazard spectral acceleration levels associated with three different mean annual frequencies of exceedance.

-3.9.3 Epsilon and ground motion hazard
+3.9.3 Epsilon and Ground Motion Hazard

 Having established $\varepsilon$ as an effective predictor of structural response supplemental to $S_a(T_1)$ , it is useful to consider what values of $\varepsilon$ are typically to be anticipated in ground motions that are of interest to structural engineers.
 For a given site and a given fault, the three parameters that can vary are magnitude, distance, and $\varepsilon$ .
-In a Probabilistic Seismic Hazard Analysis, the possible values of these three parameters and their likelihoods are integrated over for each fault, and the hazard contributions of all faults are summed (Kramer 1996).
+In a probabilistic seismic hazard analysis, the possible values of these three parameters and their likelihoods are integrated over for each fault, and the hazard contributions of all faults are summed (Kramer 1996).
 The result is a curve specifying the annual rate of exceeding varying levels of ground motion intensity.
 For purposes of illustration, consider a hypothetical site that has a single fault, capable of producing only magnitude 6.5 events at a distance of 8 km.
 At this site, magnitude and distance are fixed for all events, so $\varepsilon$ is the only free variable in the PSHA analysis; thus the effect of $\varepsilon$ can be more clearly seen.
-A single event model is also quite representative of the ground motion hazard situation at many sites located near a single large fault (i.e., some urban locations near the San Andreas or Hayward faults in northern California).
-This model will be referred to as the "Characteristic Event model."
+A single-event model is also quite representative of the ground motion hazard situation at many sites located near a single large fault (i.e., some urban locations near the San Andreas or Hayward faults in northern California).
+This model will be referred to as the "characteristic-event model."